mrwadams/ai-act-requirements-graph/README.md

    - Click on a node to view its details in the sidebar
    - Use the search bar to find specific nodes

-5. Explore the subgraphs to gain insights into specific aspects of the AI security landscape, such as:
+5. Explore the subgraphs to gain insights into specific aspects of the AI regulatory landscape, such as:
-   - Controls that belong to multiple groups
-   - Groups that contain the most controls
-   - Categories and the distribution of controls within them
-   - The relationship between control types and groups
+   - The specific requirements that fall under a given Article
+   - Nodes (requirements) that are connected by specific relationship types such as "REQUIRES" or "SEE_ALSO"
+   - Identifying key requirements by analysing their degree of centrality in the graph

 ## Contributing